Todd Manning: "Todd's theme" and related music

 Three primary musical themes were played throughout Todd's evolution.
 The original Todd theme, from 1993 to 1996, encompassed Todd's rape of Marty and his early misdeeds.
 The second theme was heard throughout 1998 and 2000, and the third theme was first heard in 2001.
 The Todd and Marty rape scene was aided primarily by rock songs.
 Heard at a low volume in the background, hard rock songs assist moments building up to the rape; they intensify the otherwise implicitly tense, aggressive atmosphere, and set a chilling tone for viewers.
-When Todd is certain that he will rape Marty, right before going upstairs to Kevin's room where she rests, the volume of a song in the background ("Head Like a Hole") is increased, which emphasizes the lyrics: "I'd rather die/Than give you control."
+When Todd is certain that he will rape Marty, right before going upstairs to Kevin's room where she rests, the volume of a song in the background ("Head Like a Hole" by Nine Inch Nails) is increased, which emphasizes the lyrics: "I'd rather die/Than give you control."
 This use of background music allowed Todd's motivation for the rape to significantly register with viewers.

 The menacing chords which played as Todd stalked and terrorized Nora in 1993 for mishandling his trial and sending him to prison were Todd's theme.
-There have been additional musical themes for Todd; for example, during his romance with Rebecca in 1994, an all-encompassing romantic theme with tragic nuances, which was at times intermixed with his ominous music, were heard.
+There have been additional musical themes for Todd; for example, during his romance with Rebecca in 1994, an all-encompassing romantic theme with tragic nuances, which was at times intermixed with his ominous music, was heard.
 His rescue of Marty and two children from a car crash, and the Todd and Téa romance, also have their own musical themes.
 For the mid-1994 plot point where Todd rescues Marty and the children, the music was changed to reflect his decision to be a better person.
 It becomes his dominant theme, and is assisted by a tuneful, forward-moving melody.
 This music is primarily a part of Todd's 1994 redemption storyline and the storyline when he is the Lord heir in 1995.
 According to Nichtern, the music for Todd and Teá, which he composed with his friend keyboardist Kevin Bents, was "as close as we get to Todd 'romantic' music", with "the possibility of a little sensuality and romance".